evoluteur/healing-frequencies/README.md

 ![Play healing frequencies](hf-player.png)
 ![Visualize the frequency scale](hf-scale.png)

-These web pages just use plain HTML, CSS, and Javascript using Web Audio API without external dependencies.
+These web pages just use plain HTML, CSS, and Javascript to call the Web Audio API (without external dependencies).

 Healing-Frequencies is Open Source at [GitHub](https://github.com/evoluteur/healing-frequencies) with MIT license.